CrayLabs/SmartSim/doc/ensemble.rst

     and rather must be enabled within the ``Ensemble`` member application using ``Client.use_model_ensemble_prefix()``.

-Users can enable the SmartRedis ``Client`` to interact with prefixed data, ML models and scripts using the ``Client.set_data_source()``.
+Users can enable the SmartRedis ``Client`` to interact with prefixed data, ML models and TorchScripts using the ``Client.set_data_source()``.
 However, for SmartSim to recognize the producer entity name passed to the function within an application, the producer entity must be registered on the consumer entity using ``Ensemble.register_incoming_entity()``.